HITsz-TMG/UMOE-Scaling-Unified-Multimodal-LLMs/README.md

 To use our model, all weights should be downloaded.

-After downloading all of them, organize the weights as follows in 'UMOE/checkpoint' folder:
+After downloading all of them, organize the weights as follows in 'Uni_MoE/checkpoint' folder:
 ```
 └── checkpoint
-    ├── UMOE-audio-base
+    ├── Uni-MoE-audio-base
-    ├── UMOE-audio-e2
+    ├── Uni-MoE-audio-e2
-    ├── UMOE-speech-base
+    ├── Uni-MoE-speech-base
-    ├── UMOE-speech-e2
+    ├── Uni-MoE-speech-e2
     ├── clip-vit-large-patch14-336
     ├── whisper-small
     └── BEATs_iter3_plus_AS2M.pt